wheelybird/openvpn-server-ldap-otp/README.md

 #### Fail2ban Administration

 You can ban/unban an ip address using the `fail2ban-client` command within the running container.
 For example, running `docker exec openvpn fail2ban-client set openvpn <banip|unbanip> <IPV4 Address>`.
 You can view the ban logs by running `docker exec openvpn tail -50 /var/log/fail2ban.log`.

+#### Keepalive settings

+The OpenVPN server is configured to send a keepalive ping every ten seconds and to restart the client connection if no reply has been recieved after a minute.
+If you set `OVPN_IDLE_TIMEOUT` then the server will kill the client connection after that many seconds and the client will be configured to _exit_ instead of restart after a minute of failed pings.
+So for this reason your client can take up to a minute longer than the configured `OVPN_IDLE_TIMEOUT` timeout vaule before it exits.